-Implementing fault-tolerant scenarios for network VMs
+Implementing fault-tolerant scenarios for NAT VMs

-In the flow chart used in this example, a NAT instance called NAT-A
+In the flow chart below, NAT-A

 is a standby one.